pudly/schmopera-hugo/content/articles/charlie-siem.md

 ### What kind of music will you bring to Cadogan Hall?

 A varied program from Bach to Debussy.
-Violinist works in the second half so it will be fun and beautiful.
+A violinist joins in the second half so it will be fun and beautiful.

 ### Do you have any favourites on this programme?

 Every piece I play has to feel like my favourite to allow me to be convincing!

 ### What advice do you have for your colleagues who want to do more charitable work with their craft?